Jigsaw46/Remide_Me/README.md

 # Remind-Me

-project to practice implementing AlarmManager and large screen in Jetpack Compose
+Project focused on implementing AlarmManager and optimizing for large screens using Jetpack Compose.

 ## Preview